brian32768/map46/webmaps/README.md

 # Webmaps, a subproject of Map46

-2019-01-09 WORKS!

-This will be a taxlots / zoning front dest app.
+This is a demonstration taxlots / zoning front dest app.

-All the other folders in Map46 are just R&D for this one.
+All the other folders in the map46 repository are just R&D for this one.

 # Requirements and/or goals

+Single page application with react and bootstrap.

 Projection- web mercator ok?
 Is there really any other option?